GLOBAL MARKETS-Stocks fall, bonds gain on Greek fears

 By Herbert Lash

-The concerns over Europe added to those of U.S. and global economies turning softer.
-Oil prices and the Dow Jones industrial average fell for a sixth straight session.
-The slide in equity markets nearly wiped out this year’s gains for European shares.
+The concerns over Europe added to those of U.S and global economies turning softer.
+The turmoil put the Dow Jones industrial average on track for a sixth day of losses and nearly wiped out this year’s gains for European shares.

+Oil prices also slid for a sixth straight session as gold touched a four-month low that all but erased its gains for 2012.

-The festering debt crisis prompted investors to favor the dollar and seek safety in government debt.
-Gold touched a four-month low that all but erased its gains for 2012, while the euro fell for an eighth straight session to a 3 1/2-month low.
+The euro zone debt crisis prompted investors to favor the dollar and seek safety in government debt.

-The Nasdaq briefly turned positive, the S&P rose to break-even and U.S. Treasuries trimmed gains on speculation Greece would get money from a euro zone bailout fund.
-But stocks retreated after the board of the European Financial Stability Facility agreed to a scheduled 5.2 billion euro payment.
-ID:nB5E8FA01M]

-The CBOE Volatility index, Wall Street’s so-called fear gauge, rose 5.4 percent to 20.08.
+But U.S. and European stocks pared losses while U.S. Treasuries trimmed gains after markets closed in Europe on hopes Greece was likely to get a bailout payment.

+The board of the euro zone’s EFSF bailout fund is expected to decide whether to make a 5.2 billion euro ($6.8 billion) payment to Greece after some Greek parties rejected the terms of the EU/IMF bailout.

 In Europe, investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent, on worries over how Spain’s banks would meet government demands for a hefty recapitalization.